terra-hq/helpers/README.md

      const { message, success, statusCode } = await useHubSpot(portalId.value, formId.value, formInputs.concat(stepsResults.value));
 };
 ```
-message (String): Returns a message indicating the status of the submission.
+- **Message (String):** Returns a message indicating the status of the submission.
 If successful, it will be "Thanks for submitting."
 If there is an error, the message will contain details about the API error.

-success (Boolean): Returns true if the submission is successful, and false if there is an error.
+- **Success (Boolean):** Returns true if the submission is successful, and false if there is an error.

-statusCode (Integer): Returns the HTTP status code indicating the result of the API request.
+- **StatusCode (Integer):** Returns the HTTP status code indicating the result of the API request.
 A status code of 200 indicates success, while other codes such as 400, 300, or 500 correspond to different API errors.

 ## Recaptcha
 Helper to add recaptcha v3 to our custom forms.
 This resturns a token.